JonasLong/DeGrabify/README.md

   - Uncomment both `networks:` sections in the compose file.
 Change the `name: default` value to the name of your bridge network
     - This will ensure that the server is connected to the same [external bridge network](https://docs.docker.com/compose/how-tos/networking/) that your reverse proxy is running on.
   - Comment out the `ports:` section
-  - Change the `base_domain` option in server/server.py from `http://127.0.0.1:5000` to the address your server will be hosted on e.g. `https://degrab.example.com`.
+  - Change the `-s` option in server/server.py from `http://127.0.0.1:5000` to the base domain your server will be hosted on (e.g. `https://degrab.example.com`).
 If this is set incorrectly, the "Subscribe" buttons won't work but nothing else will be affected.
   - Configure your reverse proxy
     - scheme: `http`
     - domain: `degrabify-server-1`